Macca’s® in the Community

 Today we like to focus on activities that improve the health and wellbeing of Australian children.
 We contribute to sporting organisations that develop kids’ sports skills and provide opportunities for them to play.
 Hundreds of sporting clubs across Australia benefit from the support of their local McDonald’s restaurant and in some states restaurants work together to support state-wide programs.

-- Macca’s restaurants are a major supporter of Little Athletics in New South Wales, Queensland, Victoria, Tasmania, Western Australia and South Australia.
+- Macca’s restaurants are a major supporter of Little Athletics in New South Wales, Queensland, Victoria, Tasmania and Western Australia.
 The relationship is designed to encourage more children to participate in this fun, family oriented sport.

 - Macca’s Hooptime program is part of Basketball Victoria’s junior development program.
 It includes a series of one day round robin games for primary school basketball teams and also includes Macca’s Skill, Fun and Play days designed to introduce kids to basketball.